 - ELECTRONIC DOCUMENT SCHOLARSHIP FOUNDATION.
 Scholarship program recognizes and supports the next generation of professionals for the Document Management and Graphic Communication industry.
 Various awards, from $1000 - $5,000 USD.
 Information available at: http://www.edsf.org/what_we_do/scholarships/index.html.

 2016 Deadline: May 2.

 - AMERICAN LIBRARY ASSOCIATION (ALA).
 See the Awards & Scholarships section of the American Library Association website (www.ala.org) for information on financial assistance for Library and Information Studies education.

 - SPECIAL LIBRARIES ASSOCIATION (SLA) scholarships.
 Visit the SLA website (www.sla.org) for information about scholarships available through the SLA parent organization, and through SLA divisions and chapters.

 Incoming or current students - have you received an external award?
-Be sure to update the School via our online news submission form.
+Be sure to report your news for inclusion in the School's newsletter: news submission form.